projectcalico/calico/networking/ipv6.md

 ### Value

-Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it still often a requirement to continue support for IPv4. {{site.prodname}} supports using both protocols (called "**dual stack**"), as well as IPv6-only, and the default IPv4.
+Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports using both protocols (called "**dual stack**"), as well as IPv6-only, and the default IPv4.

 ### Features